Sample DQLs

 SET "age"=20 SET phone [0]= '1111111111'

-Adding a value to a existing object’s repeated attribute
+- Adding a value to an existing object’s repeated attribute

 DELETE